-Privately held UniGen Power, Inc. (UniGen) is developing a patented high profit potential new efficient clean energy generation innovation.
+Privately held UniGen Power, Inc. (UniGen) is developing a patented high profit potential (high risk), new efficient clean energy generation innovation.
 The investment is valued at fair value (level 3), as defined in Note 2 of the Consolidated Financial Statements.
 There is no Investment Commitment to UniGen requiring any restriction of cash.

-Engineering work is largely complete on the prototype and has been placed on hold, while UniGen concentrates on its current round of capital raising.
-IHT may or may not participate in the upcoming round of capital raising including through the exercise of existing warrants, or purchase of additional convertible debentures.
+Engineering work is largely 61% complete, according to UniGen, on the prototype.
+UniGen is currently concentrating on its current round of capital raising.
+IHT may or may not participate in an upcoming round of capital raising.